Healthy Soils Are Productive Soils

 Improve soil nutrient availability and suppress disease.

-A healthy beneficial microbe population allows nutrients to remain available to plants for longer, and reduces the incidence and severity of disease.
+- A healthy beneficial microbe population which allows nutrients to remain available to plants for longer, and reduces the incidence and severity of disease.

 Many broadacre and horticultural farmers are concerned about a steady increase in fertiliser use and a corresponding decline in soil quality.
 This reduction in quality is reflected in reduced organic matter levels, reduced quality and uniformity of produce, and compacted soils which requires more horsepower to cultivate.